aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_ole_object_frame/_index.md

 | height | **float** | The height of the new OLE frame, in points. |
 | data_info | [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo) | The information about the embedded OLE data ([`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo)). |

-### Examples

-The following examples shows how to adding OLE Object Frames to Slides of PowerPoint Presentation.

 ## add_ole_object_frame {#float-float-float-float-str-str}
 Creates a new OLE object frame and adds it to the end of the shape collection.